 Pacific Rim.
 Really?
 OMG so I had only seen maybe one preview for this movie but it was getting good reviews (I’m not sure how this happens) from not only critics but movie watchers.
 The premise is that there are these aliens, see?
 Only they don’t come from space they come from under the ocean floor and they are attacking the world and they are really big.
 REALLY BIG.
 So, we, being the industrious humans that we are, build these big ass hollow robots with “pilots” manning the arms, legs, weapons…

 I’m not sure what the combination of yaaawwwwwwnnnnn was for me.
 I like sci-fi.
 I like action, and I love crazy visual action and special FX.
 Character development?
 I guess it tried.
 Maybe?
 It just fell way short in every way.
 I thought maybe for a minute it was because I don’t like robot movies.
 Although I loved the first Transformers despite grudgingly going so that isn’t it at all.
 I liked that robot movie with Hugh Jackman from a couple years ago...
 So, I can't blame robots.
 This entire movie was like a wanna-be almost remake of something sort of like Independence Day marries Godzilla only without Will Smith and the humor and holy crap was it suck-o-rama.
 The thing was with Independence Day for instance – like I still watch it whenever it happens to be on.
 Great rainy day fun movie.
 Like, you care about these people.
 And it is funny.
 Really funny.
 But I tell ya with this movie I did not give a shit whether or not any of these people today got ate, or squished or whatever else giant dinosaur-like creatures do to people.
 LOL.
 I just wanted it to be over.
 I got restless leg syndrome going on at one point.
 I went to the potty twice.
-The second time Sam tried to catch me up and I said - I got it and didn't care whether I had or not.
+The second time my cousin tried to catch me up when I got back and I said - I got it and didn't care whether I had or not.

 Blllaccchhhhh we should have seen The Heat everyone is raving about that one...
 We won't see comedies in the theater though.
 We are cheap like that.
 LOL.